 Do you have trouble making time to write?
 Do you wish you had a community to help you work towards your writing goals, including staying on time and finishing your work?

-Many writers sign up for writing challenges to help them solve these problems and write a large body of work in a short amount of time.
+Many writers sign up for writing challenges to help them solve these problems and write a large body of work in a short amount of time — or even to build their practice and discipline of writing consistently.

-When you participate in a writing challenge, you work alongside a group of other writers who all share the same goal: finish that novel, finish that picture book, or write those short stories.
+Besides completing work you can be proud of, participating in writing challenges is amazing because you get to work alongside a group of other writers who all share the same goal: finish that novel, finish that picture book, or write those short stories and poems.
 You support each other and hold each other accountable.

 Writing challenges that will push you forward